Updated privacy overview -

 Questions about privacy

-If you have questions about this page, your saved history, or how AI provider processing interacts with AIChemy, contact us and include enough context for us to help.
+If you have questions about this page, account metadata, saved history, or how AI provider processing interacts with AIChemy, contact us and include enough context for us to help.